Kristina01111000/Drws_site/README.md

 waiting oon paypal connection:
 - putting blurb with book links on the homepage (around words from dr w )
-- Put blurb about book in a widget on home page
+- Put blurb about book in a widget on home page: blurb written, waiting for feedback
 - Sell it as epub recommended for highest quality, also have available as a pdf
-- List books on their own page under holistic growth
+- List book on its own page under holistic growth
 - free shipping in us
 - no shipping outside us
 - he is going to write a different description